 Centralized control and updates:

-By using GTM, you gain centralized control over your tracking implementation.
+By using Google Tag Manager, you gain centralized control over your tracking implementation.
 You can update tags, scripts, and event configurations without touching the on-page code.

 This simplifies maintenance and ensures consistency across your website, especially in scenarios where you have multiple pages or complex tracking requirements.